Seasawher/mathlib4-help/docs/tactics.md

 You can use `?_` or `_` for either subproof to delay the goal to after the tactic, but if a tactic sequence is provided for `tac1` or `tac2` then it will require the goal to be closed by the end of the block.

+## impossible
+Defined in: `Lean.Parser.Tactic.impossible`

+`impossible by t` uses the tactic `t` to prove that the current goal is impossible to prove.

+If the goal is `xs ⊢ P`, the tactic `t` sees the goal `¬(∀ xs, P)`.
+Any expression metavariables in the original goal turn into variables in the context.

+Universe parameters of the surrounding declaration are kept fixed (not abstracted); the `+levels` option turns them into fresh level metavariables instead.
+Universe metavariables in the goal are rejected.

+The original goal is closed as if `sorry` was used.

 ## induction
 Defined in: `Lean.Parser.Tactic.induction`